Announcing an Innovative, Comprehensive Social Advancement Agenda that Can End Our Dark Times

 After elections end, policymakers’ offices are overrun by high-paid lobbyists providing information and advocacy to serve corporate managers and major owners’ interests.

 The pharmaceutical industry spent $4.7 billion on lobbying between 1998 and June 2021, more than any other industry.
-As a result, tens of millions of adults cannot pay for needed drugs due to high drug prices that have contributed to the death of millions.
+As a result, tens of millions of adults cannot pay for needed drugs.
+High drug prices that have contributed to the death of millions.

 Drugs are cheap to manufacture, and R & D costs far from account for the difference in average manufacturing and retail costs.
 Without patent’s promise of monopoly pricing power to incentivize drug R&D, my publicly funded system will accelerate the development of effective and safe medicines.
 The system has no net cost for the government due to a large decrease in Medicare and Medicaid drug expenditures, and it makes prescribed medicines available to patients at no cost.
 Read more.